 Because of the value of ‘good’ work to the high numbers of people living with MSK pain, there is great interest in supporting them to stay in, or return to, work.
 We already know that early individualised vocational rehabilitation can be effective and cost-effective.
 However, recent systematic reviews show return-to-work research mainly considers mainstream full or part-time contracts - we still know little about what helps a person in pain stay in the labour market if they are self-employed, or a portfolio or ‘precariat’ worker.
 Such workers may have several successive careers or concurrent different jobs, or have fluid employment patterns and contractual status, with different legal rights from the mainstream employed.

-This is important as these working practices they are increasing in prevalence - in the UK self-employment as a proportion of total employment grew to over 15% and almost 3 million people in the UK worked precariously prior to the COVID-19 pandemic.
+This is important as these working practices are increasing in prevalence - in the UK self-employment as a proportion of total employment grew to over 15% and almost 3 million people in the UK worked precariously prior to the COVID-19 pandemic.
 Post-pandemic, it is estimated that both pain prevalence and non-traditional working patterns are likely to continue increasing, so it is crucial that we understand in detail what helps people in pain in these working practices stay in the labour market.

 A key issue is what kind of work and health conversations patients have with their healthcare practitioners.
 From 2021 many people with musculoskeletal pain will have important initial consultations with First Contact Practitioners (FCPs).
 FCPs are registered health professionals (usually physiotherapists) who can see patients in a primary care setting without GP referral, making the care pathway more efficient and timely.
 NHS Grampian has invested in a number of community based FCP roles across Aberdeen City, Aberdeenshire and Moray, and as their role develops, they will play a pivotal role in supporting the health and wellbeing of people with MSK conditions.